nmathewa/LSB_main/docs/present_dec_2024.md

 ### Questions

-1. What might be a best method to approach this problem? (in terms of deep learning)
+1. What might be a best method to approach this problem?

-2. This is not a well studied/ researched area.
-What I am thinking is about the right approach?

-3. Can we use genetic algorithms to tune the model? ( or to find the best variables to predict the onset of land-sea breeze)
+2. Can we use genetic algorithms to tune the model? ( or to find the best variables that can predict land-sea breeze)